mint-philosophy/llm_coherence/README.md

 # LLM Preference Coherence

-Code and data release for measuring monotonic preference coherence in LLM forced-choice evaluations.

 This repository contains the code and input materials for research on whether LLM forced-choice preferences remain coherent under controlled seven-tier outcome variations.